 This small business tax strategy lets you take full advantage of the marginal tax rate disparities.
 The higher your income, the higher your marginal tax rate in Canada.
 By transferring a portion of your income to a family member with a lower income, such as a spouse or child, you can reduce the marginal tax rate on your income.

 If you intend to employ a family member in your business, keep your claims reasonable and complete all the paperwork as you would when hiring any employee or contractor (have them properly invoice you for work performed).
-Hiring your wife/husband for thousands of dollars a month for a few hours of work answering the phone or filing is a sure way to attract the attention of the Canada Revenue Agency and get your claims rejected.
+Hiring your spouse for thousands of dollars a month for a few hours of work answering the phone or filing is a sure way to attract the attention of the CRA and get your claims rejected.

 Do you operate your business out of your home?
-If not, what's stopping you?
+If so, there may be more deductions available to you.
 While not every business is suitable for a home-based business, home-based businesses do have advantages when it comes to income tax.

 One reason many sole proprietors and partners incorporate their businesses is because of the tax advantages of incorporation.
-The best known of these tax advantages is the Small Business Tax Deduction, whereby the income of qualifying Canadian-held corporations is taxed at a special "reduced" rate.
-For Canadian-controlled private corporations claiming the small business deduction, the corporate net tax rate is 10.5%.
+The best known of these tax advantages is the small business tax deduction, whereby the income of qualifying Canadian-held corporations is taxed at a special "reduced" rate.
+For Canadian-controlled private corporations claiming the small business deduction, the corporate net tax rate is 9%.
 For other types of corporations, the corporate net tax rate is 15%.

 However, incorporating your business as a tax strategy will only be effective if your business has grown enough for incorporation to be worthwhile.
-You not only have to have a significant income already to offset the costs of incorporation but need to be prepared to leave enough of your business earnings in the corporation to benefit from corporate tax deferral.
+You not only have to have a significant income to offset the costs of incorporation, but you also need to be prepared to leave enough of your business earnings in the corporation to benefit from corporate tax deferral.

-For instance, if you operate an incorporated business and the corporation's profits in a given year are $60,000, but you take $60,000 from the corporation in salary, your $60,000 is then taxed just as your personal (T1) income would be now, making incorporation for this reason pointless.
-Should You Incorporate Your Small Business? explains the general advantages and disadvantages of incorporation.
+For instance, if you operate an incorporated business and the corporation's profits in a given year are $60,000, but you take $60,000 from the corporation in salary, your $60,000 is then taxed just as your personal (T1) income would be, making incorporation pointless.

 Start Reducing Your Income Tax Today

 While not all of these strategies will work for every small business, hopefully this list has gotten you thinking about tax planning.
-The amount of income tax you pay is not an absolute written in stone.
+The amount of income tax you pay is not written in stone.
 There are legal, sometimes simple things you can do to decrease your income tax bill—small business tax strategies that you can start applying today.